The Foundation’s Mission

 A very stringent rubric methodology is used to evaluate grant applications submitted by teachers, by a committee comprised of foundation board members, teachers, and community members.
 Funding is provided for projects that are:• Supportive of academic achievement

 • Those that enhance and encourage learning and academic growth

 • And areas where outcomes can be measured

-Excellence in Education grants are awarded in the following areas• Math
+Excellence in Education grants are concentrated in three vital curriculum areas• Fine Arts & Music

 One of the Foundation’s newest programs, ‘Back to Basics’ is designed to be used in the often changing classroom or home environment when needs arise that are unplanned and not budgeted.
 Flexibility is the key and Back to Basics grants have a $250 per grant maximum with a 48 hour turn around decision target.
 When a child needs an eye exam and glasses because their classroom experience is painful and their grades are suffering or when a child lacks a pair of athletic shoes to participate in intramural athletic programs are good examples of this program will make a difference.
 We all are aware of the benefits of team participation; discipline, learning to be a team player, developing that ‘fire in the belly’ competitiveness that creates the desire for success in life.

 This gives you a ‘glimpse’ of what the Foundation does – Besides the Excellence in Education grants funding each Fall, over the past 18 years the Foundation has brought over $600K to the district through various programs and projects.
 For more information, please visit our website: www.sunnysidefoundation.org.

 Thank you for the opportunity to provide you with this overview of The Sunnyside Foundation and the excellent work that has been on-going for the past eighteen years.